mendixlabs/smart-apps-prompt-library/prompt-reference/embeddings/prompt-1_cluster-naming-assistant.md

 You can find the prompt [here](https://github.com/mendixlabs/smart-apps-prompt-library/blob/main/examples/embeddings/cluster-naming-assistant.md).

+This prompt is inspired by the [GenAI Showcase App](https://marketplace.mendix.com/link/component/220475).

 ## System Prompt

 > You are an assistant that generates names and descriptions for data clusters.
 The name and description should be based on the provided input.